anandshaw123/Task-2-British-Airways-Customer-Experience-Sentiment-Analysis-Internship-From-Forage/README.md

 ## **Project Objective:**
-Determine the subjectivity levels within the reviews to understand the prevalence of **personal opinions.**
+Determine the subjectivity levels within the Customer reviews to understand the prevalence of **personal opinions.**

 To categorize customer reviews into **Positive** and **Negative** **Neutral** Sentiments.